delafu/CarND-Behavioral-Cloning-P3/writeup_report.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* video.mp4 a video recording of your vehicle driving autonomously at least one lap around the track.

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```
+I modified the drive.py to crop the images the before to input them to the model.
+The modifications are documented in the code in lines 63 to 65

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+I used the Nvidia architecture mentionated in the lesson

+![alt text][image1]

+I´ve done tests with the LeNet acrhitecture too.
+But I decided to use the Nvidia one because I´ve obtained better results but surprisingly I was able to finish one lap using LeNet.

+The model consists of 5 convolutional layers.
+The first three layers use a 5x5 kernel and a stride of 2x2.
+The output depth of these three layers are 24, 36 and 48.
+The last two layers use a 3x3 kernel and a stride of 1x1.
+The ouput depth of these two layers is 6.

+Next I use a Flatten layer and I apply a Droput layer with a value of 0.8 to try to reduce overfiting.

+The next three are fully connected layers with 100, 50, 10 units and finally the output with one unit because we are in a regression problem.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contain a dropout layer in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to ...